-The Massachusetts Multiple Listing Service, or as it is commonly referred to, Massachusetts MLS, is a large property database or “warehouse” of homes for sale.
+The Multiple Listing Service, or as it is commonly referred to, the MLS, is a large property database or “warehouse” of homes for sale.
 Participants in the MLS agree to cooperate with other members in the sharing of the inventory of homes for sale.
 Basically, all the real estate companies in Massachusetts pool the inventory of their homes they have to sell, making every home available to every other agent that participates in the MLS.

-In this day and age, I do not know of a real estate office that does not participate in the Massachusetts Multiple Listing Service.
+In this day and age, I do not know of a real estate office that does not participate in the Multiple Listing Service.
 The Multiple Listing Service is the single biggest tool a real estate agent has to aid buyers and sellers in the real estate market today.

 The Evolution of the MLS